Bogdan Aldea

-Bogdan Aurelian Aldea (born 26 April 1981) is a retired Romanian footballer who played as a midfielder and currently he is a fitness coach at CFR Cluj.
+Bogdan Aurelian Aldea (born 26 April 1981) is a former Romanian footballer who played as a midfielder.

 Playing career

 Bogdan Aldea was born in Târgoviște and began his career at the Romanian club Dinamo București.
 At the date 12 June 1999 he played the first game in the national league for Dinamo București against Otelul Galati.

 He is known, as a football player, for winning the Romanian Cup and the Romanian Championship (Divizia A), in the season 1999-2000, both with Dinamo București.

 Fitness coach career

 He started in the year 2012 to be a fitness coach.
-His first contract on this new position was with Dinamo București.
+His first contract on this new position was with FC Dinamo Bucuresti.

 Bogdan Aldea won in the season 2017-2018 his first championship, as a fitness coach, with CFR Cluj.